mertoksuz/NedraRestBundle/README.md

 ApiBundle creating REST api based on your models.
 Just give your models and use your auto-generated endpoints.

+## Get Started

+Bundle works on Doctrine based models.
+Bundle purpose is generate an REST Api in fastest and easy way.

 ## Installation

 Step 1: Update composer.json